-- 1. Peter didn't understand what he saw.
-Luke specifically states that Peter and the others "saw His glory" (Luke 9:32).
-They saw it, but didn't know what to make of it.
-Can you blame them? - 2.
-Peter didn't want this mountain-top experience to end.
-Luke's account seems to indicate that Peter said this, "Master, let us make three tabernacles," just as Moses and Elijah were leaving Jesus (9:33).
-In other words, Peter is saying, "Don't let them leave, Jesus.
-We'll fix a place for them to stay!"
+1. Peter didn't understand what he saw.
+Luke specifically states that Peter and the others "saw His glory" (Luke 9:32), but did not know what to make of it.
+But there's something that Peter DID know, namely...

+2. Peter didn't want this mountain-top experience to end.
+Luke's account indicates that Peter gave this suggestion, "Master, let us make three tabernacles," just as Moses and Elijah were leaving Jesus (9:33).
+To put it bluntly, it's as if Peter sees the party breaking up, and says, "Don't let them leave, Jesus.
+We'll fix a place for them to stay.
+We must not let this mountain-top experience stop!"